-There is a famous article written by a former student titled “The Opposite of Loneliness”, in which the author details how there isn’t an antonym for loneliness, but that Yale embodies whatever that word would be.
+There is a famous article written by a former student titled “”, in which the author details how there isn’t an antonym for loneliness, but that Yale embodies whatever that word would be.
 Some people I’ve asked have said that this article convinced them that Yale was the place they needed to be.
 Even though I hadn’t read the article before I came here, I can confirm that its sentiments are completely accurate.
 Yale is a place where you can live with your best friends, debate your competitive classmates, and feel at home doing both.

 Two years in to my course, I am still thankful that I chose to come here.
 Away from the grey skies of soggy Devon, I am free to study what I want, have made amazing friends from all over the world, and feel I am where I need to be.
 I certainly made the right decision.

 Read more: Best universities in the United States